 Steve left the Small Faces in 1969, teaming up with Peter Frampton of the Herd to form Humble Pie, and enjoying immense success in America.
 The band was a blend of a hard rock style and acoustic numbers.
 The latter was later abandoned and this encouraged the departure of Peter Frampton.
 Humble Pie was far more successful in the USA than at home and made 22 US tours.
 Humble Pie reached number five in the UK singles charts with its first release Natural Born Bugie.
 The album Smokin' was the group's biggest success in the UK album charts.
+Rockin' the Fillmore is widely seen as one of the greatest live albums.

-Following the break-up of Humble Pie in 1975, he applied for the job of Mick Taylor's replacement in the Rolling Stones and played some gigs with the All Stars, featuring R 'n' B legend Alexis Corner.
+Following the break-up of Humble Pie in 1975, he applied for the job of Mick Taylor's replacement in the Rolling Stones and played some gigs with the All Stars, featuring R 'n' B legend Alexis Korner.
 The All Stars also featured drummer Ian Wallace and Bob Weston who had played with Fleetwood Mac.
 A poorly-received solo album followed this.

 In later years, he played in a number of bands, most notably Packet of Three and the Official Receivers, playing mainly pub gigs.
 Packet of Three released a CD and a live video with the line-up consisting of Marriott, Jim Leverton and Jerry Shirley from Humble Pie.
 The Packet of Three line-up plays on the now deleted Tin Soldier video.